zebrunner/carina/docs/automation/api.md

     api.validateResponse();
 }
 ```
-To make test class clean you can implement the interface and use the proxy class inside
+For more customization on api method definition level you can implement the interface and use the proxy class inside:
 ```java
 package com.qaprosoft.carina.demo.api.impl;